 Bigelsen’s groundbreaking efforts drew detractors within the medical establishment and the American Medical Association.
 Subjected to three years of grand jury investigations, Medicare indicted him on 117 counts of fraud amounting to a total of $3,500.
 He was eventually convicted in 1994 for a grand total of $145.
 His own health in ruins, Bigelsen forfeited both his medical and homeopathic licenses and for a time set up a clinic in Tijuana, Mexico, where he gained invaluable clinical experience treating patients whose American doctors had failed.
-Undeterred by the harassment, Harvey Bigelsen continues to promote his pioneering beliefs in non-traditional healthcare, and currently consults in Nevada City, California.
+Undeterred by the harassment, Harvey Bigelsen continued to promote his pioneering beliefs in non-traditional healthcare, and continued to consult in Nevada City, California.

 In 1986, the Hans Nieper Foundation awarded Harvey Bigelsen the Person of the Year, recognizing his work as the most influential for the advancement of natural medicine in the U.S. Harvey Bigelsen has appeared as a guest on numerous health-focused radio programs and is the author of four books.
 He continues to lead the forefront of a much needed medical revolution, focusing his work on terrain-based philosophy and European biological medicine as he works primarily with people suffering from chronic disease, and those interested in anti-aging and regeneration.
 At the core of his medical philosophy is the conviction that germs do not cause disease.
 Counter to conventional medicine and Big Pharma, which promote treatments that merely attack and kill germs, Harvey Bigelsen believes that germs are not harmful, and actually live in a symbiotic relationship with the entire body.
 He would treat the patient’s physical body in order to get it working at its highest performance, and has achieved high success rates through a combination of structural therapies, cranial-sacral adjustments, neural therapy, isopathic remedies, and European cell therapy.